 In addition to the above, the Nigerian Oil and Gas Industry Content Development Act entrenches the principle of according first consideration to Nigerian operators in the award of oil blocks, oil field licences, oil lifting licences and contracts for the execution of projects in the Nigerian oil and gas industry.

-Do any special legal provisions apply to joint ventures?
+Are there any special legal provisions applicable to joint ventures?

 According to the Department of Petroleum Resources’ Guidelines and Procedures for Obtaining the Minister's Consent for the Assignment of Interests in Oil and Gas Assets, where an assignor of interests is the operator of an asset to which the Nigerian National Petroleum Corporation is a joint venture partner or concessionaire, the assignor is prohibited from transferring the right of operatorship to an assignee and will not make the right of operatorship part of the commercial consideration in such a transaction.